google/WebFundamentals/src/content/en/updates/2019/08/native-file-system.md

   figcaption {font-size: smaller;}
 </style>

-We’ve designed and implemented the Native File System using the core principles we defined in
+We’ve designed and implemented the Native File System API using the core principles we defined in
 [Controlling Access to Powerful Web Platform Features][powerful-apis], including user control and transparency, and user ergonomics.